Update: According to a HARD representative, the organization will now "offer credentials to qualifying media."

 LA-based festival powerhouse HARD's marquee event, Day of the Dead, is scheduled for Halloween weekend, but don't expect much coverage from the media.
 There is an 100% press blackout on the festival.

-HARD sources did not offer explanation behind the decision, but did state that the hardline policy is across-the-board.
+HARD sources did not offer any explanation for the decision, but did state that the hardline policy is across-the-board.

 Speculation suggests that the blackout may be part of a damage control campaign after Los Angeles County's Board of Supervisors pressured HARD parent corporation Live Nation into capping capacity at 40,000 and limiting attendance to 21+ after two girls, aged 18 and 19 respectively, died after HARD Summer in August.